fritzlaylinlab/contractile-vacuole-pressure/Cytoplasmic_Pressure_Model/ReadMe.txt

 The code contained in this folder was written by Rikki Garner to generate the figures in Velle et al. 2023 "A conserved pressure-driven mechanism for regulating cytosolic osmolarity"

+This code requires MATLAB as well as MATLAB's Image Processing Toolbox in order to run.

 To run this code, download the /Cytoplasmic_Pressure_Model/ folder to your computer.
 Next, add /Cytoplasmic_Pressure_Model/ and all sub-folders to your MATLAB path.
 To do this, open MATLAB.
 In the "Current Folder" window panel, navigate to whatever folder you downloaded /Cytoplasmic_Pressure_Model/ into.
 Right click on /Cytoplasmic_Pressure_Model/ and select Add to Path -> Selected Folders and SubFolders.
 Next, double-click the /Cytoplasmic_Pressure_Model/ folder to enter that directory.

 This directory contains four main folders: